Gilead Sher: Academic career

-From 2001 - 2011, Sher taught annually as a guest lecturer at the Wharton School of the University of Pennsylvania.
+From 2001 to 2011, Sher taught annually as a guest lecturer at the Wharton School of the University of Pennsylvania.
 His lectures focused on dispute resolution and negotiations in times of crisis.
 In 2007-2013 Sher also taught at the Tel Aviv University as an adjunct professor, delivering seminars at the international and local M.A. programs in conflict resolution and mediation.
-He has also lectured at Harvard NYU, Tufts and Northwestern universities in the United States, the University of Windsor in Canada, La Sapienza and Luiss universities in Rome, San Pablo and Universidad Francisco Marroquín in Guatemala, and has been a guest speaker at the master's degree studies of Progetto SABB for excellence in Assisi, Italy.
-Harvard Law School and Harvard's Program on Negotiations appointed attorney Sher of Gilead Sher, Talhami & Co., Law Offices in Tel Aviv as lecturer on law for the 2016 fall semester.
-Sher will spend September through October in Cambridge, Mass.

 Peace process

 Sher's involvement in Middle East peace efforts started during the tenure of the late Prime Minister Yitzhak Rabin, when as a reserve IDF colonel he was appointed to the negotiation project at the Planning Directorate of the IDF and served as delegate to the talks on the Oslo Accords.
 He was later appointed by Israel's Prime Minister and Minister of Defense Ehud Barak in 1999 to negotiate the Sharm el-Sheikh Memorandum which was signed on 4 September 1999 between Israel and the PLO.
 He was subsequently appointed head of the negotiation team at the Camp David peace summit which was convened by former US President Bill Clinton.

 Sher also served as a co-chief peace negotiator at the Taba peace talks of 2001, as well as in extensive rounds of covert peace negotiations with the Palestinians.
 Sher's efforts for peace were recognized by former US President Clinton who thanked him for his "heavy labor for a different future for your people and your neighbors".
 Sher was appointed Chevalier de l'Ordre national du Merite in 2002 by the former President of France, Jacques Chirac, as appreciation for his efforts to promote peace in the Middle East.

 Sher gives an account of his involvement in the peace process in his book The Israeli-Palestinian Peace Negotiations 1999–2001, Within Reach which was published in Hebrew in 2001, translated into Arabic and published in English by Routledge/Taylor & Francis Group in 2006.